okochunk/tux-config/README.md

 # tux-config
-All imperative environtment config. should be use anywhere anyplace in the world with :) rockochunk
+All imperative environtment config data grabbed from jawalabs.comn, should be use anywhere anyplace in the world with :) rockochunk

 **bashrc**
 *installation*